30 Words That Will Make You Instantly Sound Smarter

 Let these mellifluous words roll off your tongue.

 IF YOU DON'T KNOW THE DEFINITION ALREADY…: It doesn't sound like a put-down, but it kind of is.
 A "cacophony" is any loud, unpleasant mixture of sounds.
 It could be musical instruments, howling dogs, car horns, or even people.
-(And to drown out that noise, try one of these 20 great-sounding headphones you can buy in bulk.)

 EXAMPLE: "A bachelor party is happening next door.
 Hence the cacophony."